 Sleek, chic evening dresses by Patou.
 You can see how the evening fashions were starting to move to a more casual, informal look.

-Though some designers were still making very feminine party dresses like this navy blue lace and white organdy beauty by Rudolph.
+Though some designers were still making very feminine party dresses like this navy blue lace and white organdy beauty by Rudolf.

 Rose prints are so perfect for spring!
 Velveteen rose print evening suit by Traina Norell.
 Jewelry, Van Cleef and Arpels